 Was there any negative feedback during the transition?

 From listeners?
 Yes, there was.
 We would get calls telling us to “get those people with accents off the air.”
 It reminded me of Halifax, where we reported on racist bar owners not allowing Blacks to go on the dance floor in their bars.
 I was thinking, there are still people out there trying to keep people off the dance floor.

 Due to Marjetti’s success with Metro Morning, she was chosen to oversee Ontario’s regional programming in 2010.
 In 2015, following the executive shake-up in the aftermath of the Jian Ghomeshi scandal, she was promoted to her current position as executive director of CBC Radio and Audio.

 Diversity has long been an issue with CBC’s workforce.
 How are you working to improve that within your department today?

 Cultural change takes time, but you can hear the changes reflecting in our new programming.
-For example, Piya Chattopadhyay's Out in the Open, CBC Winnipeg's Now or Never and the hiring of Duncan McCue to take over Cross Country Checkup.
+For example, the Piya Chattopadhyay-hosted program Out in the Open, CBC Winnipeg’s Now or Never and the hiring of Duncan McCue to take over Cross Country Checkup.

 What about your leadership?

 We’re developing a program for women, to develop our leaders of tomorrow.